 - Will you be able to sell it and buy a new house in the right time frame?

 One of the best things you can do to lower your stress level when you’re selling your house is to make sure it sells quickly.
-But how?

 Here are some tried and true tips to help you find the right buyer for your home as quickly as possible.